 In domestic proceedings, it is possible to request the commencement of a MAP (i.e., a simultaneous MAP request) when the taxpayer is involved in a litigation process challenging the DGT in court (i.e., filing an objection or tax appeal).
-Pursuant to Law No. 7 of 2021, the MAP decision is considered to be the basis for tax returns or tax collection.
-This may be interpreted (pending to further implementing regulations) to mean that the taxpayer can split disputes of one tax assessment letter (a tax assessment may contain tax audit findings related to transfer pricing, but also other issues) to be remedied through both MAP (findings related to transfer pricing) and the domestic resolution process (findings related to other issues).
+Pursuant to Law No. 7 of 2021, the MAP decision is considered the basis for tax returns or tax collection.
+This may be interpreted (pending to further implementing regulations) that the taxpayer can split disputes of one tax assessment letter (a tax assessment may contain tax audit findings related to transfer pricing, but also other issues) to be remedied through both MAP (findings related to transfer pricing) and the domestic resolution process (findings related to other issues).

-Previously, if the Tax Court had decided on the appeal case, the DGT would have stopped the MAP process.
-Following the issuance of Law No. 7 of 2021, the DGT can now still continue the MAP process even though the Tax Court or Supreme Court's decision has been issued.
+In contrast, previously, if the Tax Court had decided on the appeal case, the DGT would have stopped the MAP process.
+After the issuance of Law No. 7 of 2021, the DGT can still continue the MAP process even though the Tax Court or Supreme Court decision has been issued.
 Any mutual agreement request does not postpone taxpayers' obligations to pay the assessed tax if they have received an assessment notice, regardless of whether they request a MAP.

 Under the current MAP regime, the implementation of a MAP carried out through consultation between the Indonesian tax authorities and the authorities in a tax-treaty partner country may take a maximum of two years, commencing from the first consultation.
 It is not very clear whether this period may be extended following an agreement between the Indonesian tax authorities and authorities in the tax-treaty partner country if the MAP does not yield a mutual agreement.
-MoF 49/2019 states that if the time limit of negotiation is exceeded, then the DGT has the authority to terminate the MAP.
-MoF 49/2019 is now also complemented with implementing regulation in DGT Regulation Number PER-16/PJ/2020 that specifically governs the procedures to request MAP, DGT procedures in handling MAP requests, procedures to revoke MAP requests and procedures to implement agreed MAPs.
+MOF 49/2019 states that if the time limit of negotiation is exceeded, then the DGT has the authority to terminate the MAP.
+MOF 49/2019 is now also complemented with implementing regulation in DGT Regulation No. PER-16/PJ/2020 that specifically governs the procedures to request MAP, DGT procedures in handling MAP requests, procedures to revoke MAP requests and procedures to implement agreed MAPs.

-APAs can be concluded unilaterally or bilaterally, while a multilateral APA is not specifically regulated.
+APAs can be concluded unilaterally or bilaterally, and, recently, also multilaterally under GR 55/2022.
 Unilateral and bilateral APAs can cover a period of up to five tax years.
-Under MoF 22/2020, APAs can now also cover a rollback period for tax years that have not yet expired for assessment by the DGT (i.e., five years under the current regulations).
-In addition to MoF 22/2020, DGT Regulation Number PER-17/PJ/2020 has been intentionally enacted to specify procedures on application settlement, implementation and evaluation APA.
+By MOF 22/2020, APAs can now also cover a rollback period for tax years that have not yet expired for assessment by the DGT (i.e., five years under the current regulations).
+In addition to MOF 22/2020, DGT Regulation No. PER-17/PJ/2020 has been intentionally enacted to specify procedures on application settlement, implementation and evaluation APA.